 Great news – Sophie is in the clear now since having her uterus removed.
 By doing so, we were able to avoid a major health problem for her long term.
 Exciting news coming soon so stay tuned!

 Sophie’s adoption process has been delayed due to her having a suspected chest infection and being on medications for 10 days.
 Subsequent to her 10 days on her antibiotics, sadly there was no improvement so she started a steroid medication.
 After only a week on the steroid, she has greatly improved but she will need to have a bacterial swab taken in order to ensure she is on the most suitable medication for this infection.
 We apologize for the delay with her adoption process but we will hold on to everyone’s application until she is medically cleared before proceeding.

 Breed: English Bulldog

 Sunflower was surrendered into our care at approximately 11 weeks of age and as a result of her struggling with both urine and fecal incontinence.
 She is now in the care of a loving foster home while she awaits her veterinarian appointment for anticipated radiographs as well as an ultrasound, in hopes that she may be able to start a drug therapy to assist her with her urinary incontinence.
 Her hind legs are also mildly splayed so this will be looked into as well.

-Update-Sunflower will need to have surgery with the plan to remove her tail.
-We will need to fundraise for this much needed surgery so if you’d like to help us in helping this sweet bulldog, please click on the button below.
+Update-Sunflower’s tail amputation and spay date has been set for December 16th, 2021.
+That said, we will need to fundraise for this much needed surgery so if you’d like to help us in helping this sweet bulldog, please click on the button below.